erdmsen/Jupyter-Lab-Silent-Start/README.md

 # Jupyter-Lab-Silent-Start
 #### To run Jupyter-lab without an initial CMD window

 The command window which is running before the launch of jupyterlab can be distracting and gets in the way.
-This is to help everybody to complain about the same problem, and also aimed to be an example for running programs in windows in the background (considering custom EXE files created with the same purpose will be problematic).
+This is to help everybody to complain about the same problem, and also aimed to be an example for running programs in windows in the background (considering custom EXE files created with the same purpose can be problematic).

 ## 1- Write the vbs script